httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

    1. If member is an array, let mem_value be the result of applying Serialising an Inner List ({{ser-innerlist}}) to member.
    2. Otherwise, let mem_value be the result of applying Serializing an Item ({{ser-item}}) to member.
    3. Append mem_value to output.
+   4. For each parameter in parameters:
+      1. Append ";" to output.
+      2. Let name be the result of applying Serializing a Key ({{ser-key}}) to parameter's param-name.
+      3. Append name to output.
+      4. If parameter has a param-value:
-   4. Append the result of Serializing Parameters {{ser-params}} with parameters to output.
+         1. Let value be the result of applying Serializing an Item ({{ser-item}}) to parameter's param-value.
+         2. Append "=" to output.
+         3. Append value to output.
    5. If more members remain in input_plist:
       1. Append a COMMA to output.
       2. Append a single WS to output.